 Robert Roche serves as President of Roche Enterprises.

 For more than 30 years, Roche has lived and worked in Asia, founding companies, investing in start-ups, and representing the United States through his service in the American Chambers of Commerce in Japan and China, and as a member of the U.S. Trade Representative’s Advisory Committee for Trade Policy and Negotiations (2010-2014).
-Active in philanthropy, Roche has supported several non-profit enterprises dedicated to strengthening U.S.-Asia relations, including the U.S./China Strong Foundation, an initiative to increase the number of American students studying in China, the Center for New American Security, a foreign policy think tank, the U.S. National Pavilion at the Shanghai World Expo (2010), and international studies programs at Nanzan University in Nagoya, Japan and the University of Denver, Sturm College of Law.
+Active in philanthropy, Roche has supported several non-profit enterprises dedicated to strengthening U.S.-Asia relations.
+In addition to his work with CNAS, he supports the U.S./China Strong Foundation, an initiative to increase the number of American students studying in China, the U.S. National Pavilion at the Shanghai World Expo (2010), and international studies programs at Nanzan University in Nagoya, Japan and the University of Denver, Sturm College of Law.

 In 1997, Robert Roche co-founded Acorn International, a leading media and branding company in China which is listed on the New York Stock Exchange (NYSE: ATV).
-Roche currently serves as Chairman and CEO of the company.
+Roche currently serves as Executive Chairman of the company.

 In 2004, Roche moved his family from Nagoya to Shanghai and established himself as one of the most active ex-pat investors and entrepreneurs in China.
 He helped launch several start-up companies, including financing and co-founding URBN Hotel in Shanghai, China’s first carbon-neutral multi award-winning hotel (built using materials recycled from 1920s-era Shanghai buildings).
 In 2013, Roche expanded URBN and co-founded the Cachet Hotel Group, a hotel management company.